What Are Infostealers and Why SMBs Are Prime Targets

 How Infostealers Work

 Infostealers are a category of malware designed specifically to extract valuable information from infected devices.
-Once installed—often through phishing emails, malicious downloads, or compromised websites—they systematically collect:
+Once installed—often through phishing emails, malicious downloads, or compromised websites—they systematically collect sensitive data.

 - Saved passwords from browsers and password managers